grantcarthew/rust-notes/README.md

 * Can be declared in any scope including global.
 * Can only be set by a constant expression (not computed at runtime).

-You can make variables mutable by adding `mut` in front of the variable name.
+You can make variables mutable by adding `mut` in front of the variable name:

 ```rust
 let mut x = 5;